constiny/LTV/README.md

 * CLTV model reduces bias in customer spending prediction than using the mean.
 * CLTV helps identify the most value customer
 * Alternative way to predict churn
-Integrate with Churn Prediction.
-Would it be a good way to fill in the cost-benefit matrix?
-Expend the model to include more transactional information, i.e. what they buy.

 ## What’s next
 * Integrate with Churn Prediction.
 Would it be a good way to fill in the cost-benefit matrix?